Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

   - **React Router**
     - *Why:* Manages in-app navigation, ensuring a seamless user experience as players move between different views.
   - **CSS Frameworks (Tailwind CSS)**
     - *Why:* Provides pre-built components and utility classes that expedite the development of a responsive and user-friendly interface.
-Will allow us to build a styled ui faster and help with designing new pages and content in the future.
+It will allow us to build a styled UI faster and help with designing new pages and content in the future.
+  - **Stripe Elements**
+    - *Why:* Stripe Elements are pre-built UI components designed to securely collect payment information from users.
+They simplify the integration of payment forms, ensure PCI compliance, and provide customizable components that work seamlessly with our React and TypeScript stack, delivering a secure and consistent checkout experience.

 ### How these choices affect development and performance

 - **Performance and Scalability:**
   Both Go and React are optimized for high performance and scalability.
 Go's efficient concurrency handling may be crucial for managing a high volume of simultaneous requests, while React's virtual DOM and component-based architecture ensure a smooth and responsive user experience.
-We won't be focusing on concurrency yet, but go's capabilities will allow us in the future to add concurrency if we need performance boosts.
+We won't be focusing on concurrency yet, but Go's capabilities will allow us in the future to add concurrency if we need performance boosts.

 - **Ease of Development & Maintainability:**
   Go's simplicity and clear syntax lower the learning curve and reduce complexity, making the backend easier to maintain over time.
 Meanwhile, React combined with TypeScript offers enhanced code quality and predictability on the frontend, facilitating long-term maintenance and reducing the risk of bugs.